La Posta Band of Diegueño Mission Indians: Economic development

 The La Posta Band of Mission Indians currently operates a cannabis dispensary scheduled to open in May 2025.
 This enterprise represents an important step toward economic self-sufficiency and tribal revenue generation.
 While modest in scale, it reflects the Tribe's broader goals of exercising sovereignty, creating employment opportunities for members, and generating funds that can be reinvested into community programs, cultural initiatives, and infrastructure.
 In the face of limited economic resources and historical underinvestment, ventures like this are critical to building long-term stability and self-determined growth for the La Posta Band.
 The tribe also owned and operated the La Posta Casino and Marie's Restaurant in Boulevard which closed in 2012.

 Education

-The tribes state mandated education mostly comes from the Mountain Empire Unified School District that was founded in 1923 and the La Posta Learning Center.
-Education holds profound importance for the La Posta Band of Mission Indians, not only as a means of academic and professional advancement, but as a vital instrument for cultural survival.
-For thousands of years, the Kumeyaay people have sustained themselves through deep knowledge of the land, governance, language, and intergenerational teaching.
-Today, education remains essential—bridging ancestral wisdom with contemporary tools to withstand and respond to the ongoing waves of colonization, including missionization, settler expansion, and modern political and economic pressures.
-By cultivating both academic excellence and a strong foundation in Kumeyaay lifeways, the La Posta Band ensures its people are equipped to protect their sovereignty, preserve their identity, and carry forward their responsibilities to future generations.
+The La Posta Band of Mission Indians primarily receives education through the Mountain Empire Unified School District, founded in 1923, and the La Posta Learning Center.
+Education is central to the community, serving both academic and professional development and the preservation of cultural knowledge.
+The Kumeyaay people have long maintained expertise in land management, governance, language, and intergenerational teaching.
+Today, education continues to integrate ancestral knowledge with contemporary skills, supporting the community's sovereignty, cultural identity, and responsibilities to future generations.